aws-samples/eks-cluster-upgrades-workshop/website/docs/04-git-ops.md

 sed -i 's/# //' /home/ec2-user/environment/eks-cluster-upgrades-workshop/gitops/add-ons/kustomization.yaml
 ```

-Cheking the manifest to make sure that we have remove the comment from every line:
+Checking the manifest to make sure that we have to remove the comment from every line:

 ```bash
 cat /home/ec2-user/environment/eks-cluster-upgrades-workshop/gitops/add-ons/kustomization.yaml